kbourne/kmeansk9s.github.io/neutering_behavioral_code/ASEEM.md

 # Spaying/Neutering Analysis

-This analysis examines the relationship between spaying/neutering in dogs and the social behaviors they exhibit.
+This analysis examines the relationship between spaying/neutering in dogs and the social behaviors they exhibit in an effort to see if further empirical study of this relationship is warranted.

+## Findings

+This analysis unearthed several strong predictors pertaining to three broad behavior categories (Aggression, Excitability, and Miscellaneous).
+Classifier performance was firmly average, suggesting that further study with a more robust dataset is warranted.

 ## Python Dependencies